jolibrain/livedetect/README.md

 - `sudo apt-get install libjpeg-dev`

-First, create a `models` directory in your $HOME for the examples below to run without change.
-Then move to this new directory.
+- create a `models` directory in your $HOME for the examples below to run without change.

-- **For Jetson ARM boards**
+- if you have a **Jetson ARM boards**

-For Nvidia's Jetsons, you cannot use Docker and you should **build from source** as explained in the [quick start page](https://www.deepdetect.com/quickstart-server/?opts={%22os%22:%22ubuntu%22,%22source%22:%22build_source%22,%22compute%22:%22gpu%22,%22gpu%22:%22tx1%22,%22backend%22:[%22caffe%22],%22deepdetect%22:%22server%22}), using NCNN as a backend.
+For Nvidia's Jetsons, you cannot use Docker and you should **build from source** as explained in the [quick start page](https://www.deepdetect.com/quickstart-server/?opts={%22os%22:%22ubuntu%22,%22source%22:%22build_source%22,%22compute%22:%22gpu%22,%22gpu%22:%22tx1%22,%22backend%22:[%22caffe%22],%22deepdetect%22:%22server%22}), using Caffe as a backend.

 Once you are done with the quick start, you can directly [build LiveDetect from source](https://github.com/jolibrain/livedetect#buildfromsource).

-- **Install Docker** (not for Jetson ARM boards)
+- otherwise (no Jetson ARM board), **Install Docker**

 We are going to need Docker, as it works very well with very little overhead.
-If [you already have Docker installed](https://www.digitalocean.com/community/questions/how-to-check-for-docker-installation), you can directly **start a DeepDetect container**.
+If [you already have Docker installed](https://www.digitalocean.com/community/questions/how-to-check-for-docker-installation), you can jump to the next bullet point.

 To install Docker: